esraguzel/esraguzel.github.io/_posts/2020-03-22-king_county_house_data_how_does_location_affect_house_prices.markdown

 King County house dataset contains house data which are sold during 2014 and 2015 at King County.
 As a part of my project I had a chance to explore and work on this dataset.
 'How Does Location Affect House Prices?'  is asked to explore which part of the county is most expensive , how location affect house prices.
 If there is enough correlation between house price and location data, location data can be used as a predictor for linear regression analysis.

-To answer my question , first  `groupby()` function  is used to group zipcodes and average price  calculated for each zipcode.
+To answer the question , first  `groupby()` function  is used to group zipcodes and average price  calculated for each zipcode.
 The results are shown by a bar graph.
 During grouping the prices by zip codes, the `mean ()` function is used instead of `sum ()` to reach unbiased results.